auth0/docs/articles/quickstart/spa/angular-beta/_includes/_centralized_login.md

 ## Handle Login Redirects

 To log the user into your application, the redirect from Auth0 should be handled so that a proper login state can be achieved.
-To do this, the `handleLoginRedirect` SDK method should be called when Auth0 redirects back to your application.
-This can be done by using a separate component, whose sole job is to handle the redirect callback.
+To do this, the `handleLoginRedirect` SDK method must be called when Auth0 redirects back to your application.
+This can be done by using a separate component to handle the redirect callback.

 Use the Angular CLI to create a new component called `Callback`: